George "Corn" Tassel: Death

 On Christmas Eve morning, Sheriff Jacob Eberhart conducted Tassel from the Hall County Jail in an oxcart to gallows erected in a field at the corner of Main and Grove streets, two blocks south of the log courthouse.
 Tassel was forced to sit on his own coffin in the wagon, where he was tied hand and foot.
 Judge Clayton stood by Eberhart as he conducted the execution.

 Spectators came to the hanging from miles around, doubling the number of people in town to about 500.
 According to eyewitness accounts, "Tassel rode up to the gallows sitting on his coffin, ascended the low scaffold without a tremor, and talked with great calmness to the crowd...."
 After Tassel was dead, his body was given to his Cherokee friends.
 They buried him several hundred yards away in the vicinity of what is now Bradford Street in Gainesville.

 Aftermath and legacy

 Wirt would later argue the Cherokee Nation's case unopposed in court on March 12 and 14, 1831.
 The Supreme Court found that, as it pertained to a criminal matter within the geographic boundaries of the State of Georgia, the case for the Cherokee Nation and George Corn Tassel, three months dead and buried, lacked merit.
 Following the trial of Corn Tassel, Georgia began enforcing its emergency session laws, which led to the imprisonment of Samuel "The Messenger" Worcester.
-His case was appealed to the Supreme Court as Worcestor v.
+His case was appealed to the Supreme Court as Worcester v.
 Georgia in 1832.